aldertzomer/Microbial-Genomics-2022/_episodes/20_Introduction_study.md

 ## Introduction

 We will be making use of Google Docs: [https://docs.google.com/document/d/19RkKurPgTVAOrzZINQBKUjb2CkMRrsxjejERBvUJCq0/edit](https://docs.google.com/document/d/19RkKurPgTVAOrzZINQBKUjb2CkMRrsxjejERBvUJCq0/edit).
-The Etherpad contains the link to the shared documents, the IP address of the server, etc. We will be working in pairs.
+The Etherpad contains the link to the shared documents, the IP address of the server, etc.

 ### Dataset